-All variable names (like CD, BCD, and TAU in the previous example) are limited to five characters.
+All variable names (PARNAM array) are limited to five characters.
 An asterisk () immediately after the variable name implies an optimization.
 No numbers are allowed inside the Z matrix-all internal coordinates must be given a symbol, even if the value is not going to be optimized.